 Aside from the carnival, the beauty of Rio de Janeiro is spellbinding.
 The city is set between forested mountains, the sparkling cyan sea, and rocky mountains fringed with white sand beaches.
 Music is Rio’s lifeblood, and infectious samba beats will follow you throughout the city.
 There are also great museums and galleries, an exciting food scene, and the awe-inspiring statue of Christ the Redeemer.

-12. Senegal
+12. Oman

 Thanks to its gorgeous beaches, tasty street food, fascinating wildlife and welcoming people, Senegal is fast becoming the next must-visit African holiday destination.
 While it’s sunny and warm all year round, February generally sees zero rain, pleasant temperatures (highs of around 26°C), and eight hours of sunshine.
-Plus, if you enjoy surfing, the waves are at their best then too.
+Plus, if you enjoy surfing, the waves are at their best then, too.

 The capital of Dakar is colourful and energetic, and you can enjoy sampling the spicy local food and dancing to the seemingly ever-present sabar drum.
-If you’re looking for tranquillity, you can find that on Senegal’s many beaches.
+If you’re looking for tranquillity, you can find it on Senegal’s many beaches.
 The Petite Côte and Cap Skirring coasts are home to sweeping beaches where you can enjoy a relaxed ambience, whereas Pointe Sarene is one of Senegal’s best resorts.

 Final thoughts…

-Thanks to the low prices and lack of crowds, February is one of the best times in the year to go away – and if you struggle to get through the bleak winter months, a holiday abroad can be the perfect antidote to the lingering cold and dark.
+Thanks to the low prices and lack of crowds, February is one of the best times of the year to go away – and if you struggle to get through the bleak winter months, a holiday abroad can be the perfect antidote to the lingering cold and dark.